App Store Custom Product Pages: The 2026 CPP Playbook

 How do you prevent keyword cannibalisation across Custom Product Pages?+

 The rule is strict: each keyword must be assigned to exactly one CPP (or the default page) — never to two pages simultaneously.
-Maintain a keyword ownership spreadsheet that records which CPP owns each keyword.
-Also remove any keyword assigned to a CPP from your default page's keyword field to prevent the algorithm from receiving competing relevance signals from the same developer.
+Apple's documentation enforces this: each keyword combination must be unique to a single product page.
+Maintain a keyword ownership spreadsheet recording which CPP owns each keyword.
+Also remove any keyword assigned to a CPP from your default page's keyword field to prevent the algorithm receiving competing relevance signals from the same developer.

 How long does Apple take to review and approve a Custom Product Page?+